BMLN/authentication-stack/README.md

 ## secure your services with the authentication-stack

-The project we used this for had only Services that also used Spring.
-So all we had to do was to add those services to the docker-compose file, include them in the docker-network and configure their keycloak spring adapter through the application.properties file, like:
+The project we used this for had only Services that also used Spring, so the configuration was pretty simple: add those services to the docker-compose file, include them in the docker-network and configure their keycloak spring adapter through the application.properties file, like: